 Getting Technical and Legal

-Contractual stakeholders for a charity include paid staff, funders such as a foundation, or any business, group or individual that has a formal relationship with the charity.
+Contractual stakeholders for a charity include paid staff, funders such as a foundation, or any business, group, or individual that has a formal relationship with the charity.

 Third-party stakeholders for a charity include all the people and groups that may be affected by what the charity does.
-That includes businesses, the local government, and the citizens who live in the community.
+That includes local businesses, the local government, and the citizens who live in the community.

 Stakeholders vs. Customers